shadow-dragon-2002/rpi_honeypot/README.md

 # Raspberry Honey Pot

 This is a project that I made to understand honeypots and how to make one myself.
 The project is using the opencanary daemon.
+Thanks to Bob McKay for his extensive guide on setting up a RPi Honeypot on which this project is made from, which can be found [here](https://bobmckay.com/i-t-support-networking/hardware/create-a-security-honey-pot-with-opencanary-and-a-raspberry-pi-3-updated-2021/ "here").

 ### Hardware and Software Used:
 - Raspberry pi 3B V1.2